 Come together with your partner and make a new one-income-budget.
 Living on one income can mean a drastic reduction in cash flow.
 Having this conversation early can prevent budget failures.

-Dan and I use a zero-based budget.
+My husband and I use a zero-based budget.
 This means that we allocate every single penny we earn.
 Mortgage, groceries, savings… you name it.
 Every cent has its place.
 Income – Expenses = ZERO.
 In no way do we spend all the money that comes in (money into savings is consider an “expense”).
 This just ensures that we know exactly where all of our cash goes.

 #3 – Be real with your budget and reduce expenses.